Skip to main content

 Can Nigerians get Thailand visa on arrival from Dubai?

 No, Nigerian passport holders are not eligible for Thailand’s visa on arrival or the Electronic Visa on Arrival (eVOA) system.
 Nigerians are also not eligible for Thailand’s visa exemption scheme.
-The only route for Nigerian nationals is the tourist visa, which must be obtained in advance from the Royal Thai Embassy in Abu Dhabi before travelling.
+The only route for Nigerian nationals is the tourist e-Visa, which must be obtained in advance online via the official Thai e-Visa portal (thaievisa.go.th) before travelling.
 Arriving in Thailand without a pre-approved visa as a Nigerian passport holder will result in being denied entry.

 How long does Thailand tourist visa processing take for Nigerian passport holders?

-The Thailand tourist visa for Nigerian passport holders typically takes approximately 3 to 5 working days to process after you submit your documents at the Royal Thai Embassy in Abu Dhabi.
+The Thailand tourist e-Visa for Nigerian passport holders typically takes approximately 3 to 5 working days to process after you submit your application online via the official Thai e-Visa portal (thaievisa.go.th).
 During peak travel seasons and around public holidays, processing may extend slightly.
-OraVisa recommends applying at least 2 to 3 weeks before your intended travel date to allow comfortable time for document preparation, the embassy visit, and processing.
+OraVisa recommends applying at least 2 to 3 weeks before your intended travel date to allow comfortable time for document preparation, online submission, and processing.

 How much is the Thailand visa fee for Nigerian passport holders?